THE CYCLE OF THE VINE

 - Guyot Mixed

 It is a combination of Guyot and Guyot Simple.
-Some arms are cut long (Guyot) and others short (Guyot Simple).
+Some arms are pruned long (Guyot) and others short (Guyot Simple).
 This method offers some flexibility and is suitable for vineyards where conditions vary from one plot to another.

 - Cord